‘Bold And The Beautiful’ Recap For Tuesday, August 15: Steffy’s Business Plans, Katie & Thorne Blast Bill

 — Bold & The Beautiful (@BandB_CBS) August 14, 2018

 Bill was still at the house when Thorne arrives.
 He taunted her by asking her, “That is what you’re dating?”
 Thorne reminded him that he doesn’t get a vote in who Katie dates.
-He also noted that Bill hasn’t been around for Will lately, and that he and Katie deserves better.
+He also noted that Bill hasn’t been around for Will lately and that he and Katie deserve better.
 Bill retorted with, “You?”
 It was obvious that Bill disliked the notion of Katie moving on with Thorne.
 He told him that they have different backgrounds, that Thorne had grown up privileged, and that he should stay out of his business.
-Thorne opined that Bill is not a real dad because he is too self-centered, and that he had also hurt both Liam and Wyatt.
+Thorne opined that Bill is not a real dad because he is too self-centered and that he had also hurt both Liam and Wyatt.

 Bill does not approve. ???? #BoldandBeautiful pic.twitter.com/uwL5N9Tet4